germal/OpenCVB/README.md

 The third step is where all the work is.

--   Run the “PrepareTree.bat” script in the OpenCVB directory that was just downloaded.
+-   Run the “PrepareTree.bat” script in the OpenCVB directory.

 The “PrepareTree.bat” script will download OpenCV, OpenCVSharp, librealsense, and Kinect4Azure from their respective GitHub locations and install them in the